sorbet/sorbet/website/docs/generics.md

 ```

 In fact, Sorbet uses exactly this trick.
 The `T.proc` syntax that Sorbet uses to
-model to model [procs and lambdas](procs.md) is just syntactic sugar for
+model [procs and lambdas](procs.md) is just syntactic sugar for something that
-something that looks like the `Fn` type above (there are some gotchas around
+looks like the `Fn` type above (there are some gotchas around functions that
-functions that take zero parameters or more than one parameter, but the concept
-is the same).
+take zero parameters or more than one parameter, but the concept is the same).

 Another intuition which may help knowing which positions are input and output
 positions: treat function return types as `1` and function parameters as `-1`.